-Dr. Charles Lester has been working in the field of ocean and coastal management for more than 25 years.
-He recently moved to the Marine Sciences Institute at UC Santa Barbara, and continues to research, write, teach and consult about sea level rise, coastal resilience, and other aspects of California coastal law and policy.
-Charles is also the half-time director of the Santa Clara River Conservancy, working to protect, restore and enhance the Santa Clara River.
-Charles worked many years for the California Coastal Commission, including serving as the agency’s fourth executive director from 2011 to 2016.
+Dr. Charles Lester is the director of the Ocean and Coastal Policy Center in the Marine Science Institute at UC Santa Barbara, where he researches, writes, and advises about sea level rise, coastal resilience, and other aspects of coastal law, policy and management.
+Charles previously worked for the State of California and the California Coastal Commission for twenty years, including serving as the agency’s fourth executive director from 2011 to 2016.
 Previously, Charles was an assistant professor of political science at the University of Colorado, Boulder, where he taught environmental law and policy, with a focus on public lands governance and coastal zone management.
 He received his Ph.D. and J.D. from UC Berkeley, and a B.A. in Geochemistry from Columbia University.

 Charles is an expert in integrated coastal management and California coastal law and policy.
 He has extensive experience in California, including managing or directing hundreds of coastal planning and regulatory projects for the Coastal Commission.
 In 2015, he led the agency's completion of California's first comprehensive land use guidance for addressing sea level rise and coastal protection on the outer coast (Sea Level Rise—Adopted Policy Guidance).
 Charles speaks regularly on coastal management, adaptation and resilience, including recently as part of a Congressional briefing on “west coast resilience” (Charles Lester at EESI).